btcrabb/CAP-Automation/README.md

 #### Phase Selection

-Automated end-systolic phase selection can be completed using the jupyter notebook "CAP ES Phase Selection.ipynb".
+Automated end-systolic phase selection can be completed using the jupyter notebook "CAP ES Phase Prediction.ipynb".
 This notebook utilizes a CNN-LSTM network to predict the ES phase.
 The task is formulated as a regression problem, with the labels being generated as a guassian distribution around the ES frame.
 The trained models can be found at the following google drive links:

 ResNet50-LSTM: url = 'https://drive.google.com/file/d/1ZnRZ8ZKhErokteack12wMz-5racHhjdP/view?usp=sharing'